syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Tables.md

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Creates an instance of WordDocument class WordDocument document = new WordDocument();
+//Adds a section into Word document
+IWSection section = document.AddSection();
+//Adds a new paragraph into Word document and appends text into paragraph IWTextRange textRange = section.AddParagraph().AppendText("Price Details");
+textRange.CharacterFormat.FontName = "Arial";
+textRange.CharacterFormat.FontSize = 12;
+textRange.CharacterFormat.Bold = true;
+section.AddParagraph();
+//Adds a new table into Word document
+IWTable table = section.AddTable();
+//Specifies the total number of rows & columns table.ResetCells(3, 2);
+//Accesses the instance of the cell (first row, first cell) and adds the content into cell textRange = table[0, 0].AddParagraph().AppendText("Item");
+textRange.CharacterFormat.FontName = "Arial";
+textRange.CharacterFormat.FontSize = 12;
+textRange.CharacterFormat.Bold = true;
+//Accesses the instance of the cell (first row, second cell) and adds the content into cell textRange = table[0, 1].AddParagraph().AppendText("Price($)");
+textRange.CharacterFormat.FontName = "Arial";
+textRange.CharacterFormat.FontSize = 12;
+textRange.CharacterFormat.Bold = true;
+//Accesses the instance of the cell (second row, first cell) and adds the content into cell textRange = table[1, 0].AddParagraph().AppendText("Apple");
+textRange.CharacterFormat.FontName = "Arial";
+textRange.CharacterFormat.FontSize = 10;
+//Accesses the instance of the cell (second row, second cell) and adds the content into cell textRange = table[1, 1].AddParagraph().AppendText("50");
+textRange.CharacterFormat.FontName = "Arial";
+textRange.CharacterFormat.FontSize = 10;
+//Accesses the instance of the cell (third row, first cell) and adds the content into cell textRange = table[2, 0].AddParagraph().AppendText("Orange");
+textRange.CharacterFormat.FontName = "Arial";
+textRange.CharacterFormat.FontSize = 10;
+//Accesses the instance of the cell (third row, second cell) and adds the content into cell textRange = table[2, 1].AddParagraph().AppendText("30");
+textRange.CharacterFormat.FontName = "Arial";
+textRange.CharacterFormat.FontSize = 10;
+//Saves the Word document to MemoryStream
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the document
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Creates an instance of WordDocument class WordDocument document = new WordDocument();